 Landlord / Tenant Overview and Roommate Agreements

 Along with your lease agreement, having an agreement between roommates is one way to avoid potential problems.
 These agreements may casually be called "house rules" but are often ignored.
-Having a roommate agreement in writing is a good way to prove a roommate has crossed a line and resolve conflict.
+Having a roommate agreement in writing is a good way to prove a roommate has crossed a line and resolve any conflicts.

-What to Include in a Roommate Agreement
+What to Include In a Roommate Agreement

 The issues you include in a roommate agreement can range from major to minor.